stappersg/vBook/src/introduction.md

 # Introduction

-> THIS IS A DRAFT - vSMTP v0.10 is required.
+> This is a working document.
+It is designed for vSMTP v0.10.

 Welcome to vBook, the vSMTP reference guide.
 It serves as vSMTP's primary documentation and tutorial resource.